 - Step7: Though I don’t like to add sugar to this tea, you can if you like it sweet.
 Drink it enjoy it.

-Try to grow and care gomphrena on your own.
+Try to grow and care for gomphrena on your own.
 Do share your views and opinion with us.
-If you face any problem then let me know in the comment.
-I will definitely try to solve the problem. for every beginner, I would suggest starting with classic globosa gomphrena variety.
+If you face any problems then let me know in the comment.
+I will definitely try to solve the problem. for every beginner, I would suggest starting with the classic globose gomphrena variety.
 You can purchase a plant from your nearest plant nursery.
 These are very affordable and low-cost plants.
 Start with two or three plants for the first time.
 It is only to increase the chance for success.